pietg/interval-censoring/README.md

-We provide C++ routines for interva; censored data, case 2.
+We provide C++ routines for interval censored data, case 2.
 The routines use the iterative convex minorantalgorithm.